 The Graphene Flagship identifies a number of other ways of making graphene as well, including direct chemical synthesis; the material can also be made by putting natural graphite in a solution.

 Graphene cost factors

 Getting an understanding of how graphene is produced is crucial to understanding graphene cost.
 That’s because the way in which graphene is produced relates to how much it ultimately costs.

 As Graphenea explains in another article, graphene cost is linked to graphene quality.
 As an example, it points to graphene oxide, which is inexpensive.
 While it can be used for advanced composite and biotechnology applications, it can’t be used in batteries, flexible touch screens and “other advanced opto-electronic applications.”

 In contrast, CVD graphene, which the publication says “offers sufficient quality for almost any graphene application,” is priced based on production volume and the cost of transferring the graphene from the substrate on which it is grown.
 Essentially what that means is that buying high-quality graphene in large volumes is cheaper than buying a small quantity of it.

 The issue there, of course, is that with no commercial applications for graphene yet available, few are looking to buy the material in large quantities.
 As a result, graphene is for the most part not cheap to buy.

 Those involved in the graphene space hope that ultimately commercial applications for the material will be developed, spurring advances that will make mass production of the material a reality.
-Stay tuned for an overview of companies currently producing graphene.

 Don’t forget to follow us @INN_Technology for real-time news updates.